How labeling works

-When a rule matches a web request, if the rule has labels defined, AWS WAF adds the labels to the request.
-Rules that are evaluated after the matching rule in the same web ACL have access to the labels that the rule has added, and can match against them.
+When a rule matches a web request, if the rule has labels defined, AWS WAF adds the labels to the request at the end of the rule evaluation.
+Rules that are evaluated after the matching rule in the web ACL can match against the labels that the rule has added.

 -